 Boston Red Sox at Toronto Blue Jays

-The Boston Red Sox and the Toronto Blue Jays will meet up for game two of their set on Tuesday in MLB activity.
+The Boston Red Sox and Toronto Blue Jays meet Wednesday in MLB action at Rogers Centre.

 The Boston Red Sox need a win after losing five of their last six games.
 The Red Sox have scored eight runs in their last three games and four or more runs in 10 of their last 15 games.
 The Boston Red Sox have won 10 of their last 13 games when scoring four or more runs.
 Rafael Devers leads the Red Sox with 182 hits and 107 RBI while Xander Bogaerts and Mookie Betts have combined for 333 hits and 183 RBI.
 Jhoulys Chacin gets the ball, and he is 3-10 with a 5.60 ERA and 84 strikeouts this season.
 This will be Chacin’s first career game against the Blue Jays.